 While Crysis went for a hyper realistic style, a tropical island setting and an obvious sci-fi feel, Far Cry 2 plunges into something grittier and more primal.
 Our game changes the setting drastically and leads the player to a stylized, gritty, low tech universe where the player is forced to get down and dirty.
 Everything in the game is built around this principle and the universe is ever evolving on all fronts; from the destructibility, to the dynamic time of day and weather system, to the vehicles that you drive and the guns that you shoot that get dirtier, older and end up malfunctioning, Far Cry 2 is built around a living universe.

 And indeed, it shows.
 While in most games, everything "just works", in Far Cry 2, almost nothing does.
 Guns are unreliable and misfire at the worst moments (and if it's a rocket, you had better run).
 Vehicles move slowly and frequently break down.
 Fires suddenly change speed and direction with the wind.
-Malaria can at any moment bring the avatar to his knees.
+Malaria can bring the avatar to his knees at any moment.

-The in-game objects are also just terribly boring.
+The in-game objects are similarly dull.
 There are no fancy cars or alien weapons.
 You use a rotting jeep to get around.
 A machete, a rusty assault rifle, and an RPG do your dirty work.
 Everything has its purpose and there is no pleasure from using them.

 The summed effect is a mix of aloneness, self-reliance, frustration, and estrangement.